 The World of Hyatt Card also earns 4x Hyatt points per dollar spent at Hyatt hotels.
 Plus, extra Base Points can be earned when staying at Hyatt properties.
 All points count towards earning higher status and free nights.

 Also, this card earns 10x extra Base Points for every eligible U.S. dollar spent on FIND experiences.
-These food, health, and fitness related experiences are sponsored by Hyatt and can make a vacation even more fun.
+These food, health, and fitness related experiences can make a vacation even more fun.
 Base Points can also be earned for qualifying activity at participating M life Rewards destinations.

 And instead of Base Points, you can even earn miles with Hyatt’s airline partners for stays at participating Hyatt hotels and resorts.
 Your mileage may vary with earning partners’ points.
-But with the right redemption, it could be worth it.
+But it could be worth it with the right redemption.

-Hyatt points can be redeemed in a multitude of ways at the following brands:
+Hyatt points can be redeemed at the following brands:

 - Grand Hyatt